internetofwater/about.geoconnex.us/README.md

 # about.geoconnex.us
-A repository serving as a directory for work in the geoconnex.us project.
+A repository serving as a directory for repositories in the geoconnex.us project.
+See [project board](https://github.com/orgs/internetofwater/projects/5) to track issues across all of them

 There are four repositories other than this one in this project: